rockit-astro/pipelined/README.md

       "dashboard_min_threshold": 5, # Histogram black level (in percent) for dashboard previews.
       "dashboard_max_threshold": 95, # Histogram white level (in percent) for dashboard previews.
       "dashboard_thumb_size": 1024, # Dashboard thumbnail size.
-      "dashboard_clip_size": 1024 # Clip a region this big around the center of the image for the dashboard zoom preview.
+      "dashboard_clip_size": 1024, # Clip a region this big around the center of the image for the dashboard zoom preview.
-    }
+      "dashboard_min_interval": 30, # The minimum interval (in seconds) between dashboard updates.
+      "hfd_grid_tiles_x": 5, # Number of vertical slices used by the hfd grid previews "hfd_grid_tiles_y": 4 # Number of horizontal slices used by the hfd grid previews }
     # Additional cameras can be defined.
   },